nodiscc/xsrv/docs/usage.md

 You may also place a custom script in `.ansible-vault-password`, that will fetch the master password from a secret storage/keyring of your choice (in this case the file must be made executable - `chmod +x .ansible-vault-password`).

 To disable reading the master password from a file/script: edit the `ansible.cfg` file in the project directory (`xsrv edit-cfg`), comment out the `vault_password_file` setting, and uncomment the `ask_vault_pass = True` setting.
 You will be asked for the `sudo` password before deployment.
-You may also specify a diffrent path to the password file.
+You may also specify a different path to the password file.

 ### xsrv edit-group